NLeSC/DiVE/README.md

 DiVE is an interactive 3D web viewer of up to million points on one screen that represent data.
 It is meant to provide interaction for viewing high-dimensional data that has been previously [embedded](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction) in 3D.
 For embedding (non-linear dimensionality reduction, or manifold learning) we recommend [LargeVis](http://github.com/sonjageorgievska/LargeVis/) (a new algorithm by Microsoft Research, ) or [tSNE](https://github.com/lvdmaaten/bhtsne) .

 For an online demo click  [here](http://sonjageorgievska.github.io/DiVE/ "online demo").
 Or open index.html in Mozzila Firefox to run a demo on your local computer.
+You need to select data from your local computer to display.
+Example data is in the folder *data*.

 ##Installation##